SuperOfficeDocs/superoffice-docs/docs/database/tables/reasonsold.md

 ---
-uid: reasonsold
+uid: table-reasonsold
 title: reasonsold table
 description: Why was the sale marked as sold (why did we succeed) so.generated: true
 keywords:
   - "database"
-  - "reasonsold"
+  - "ReasonSold"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# ReasonSold Table (115)
+# reasonsold Table (115)

-ReasonSold MDO list item table.
+reasonsold MDO list item table.
 Why was the sale marked as sold (why did we succeed)

 ## Fields